 Aim to Explain

 Don’t argue to win.
-You can "win," yet drive people further from the Church.
 Argue to explain.
 Show Fundamentalists the Catholic position from the inside.
 This means reorienting them, giving them a new perspective.
 Remember, they think they take their beliefs straight from the Bible; in fact, the Bible is used to substantiate already-held beliefs.
-They begin with their own "tradition," which is generally their pastor’s interpretation of the Bible.
+They begin with their own “tradition,” which is generally their pastor’s interpretation of the Bible.
 (For many Fundamentalists, their pastor is their pope.
-When confronted with hard questions, they don’t turn to the Bible to discover the answers; they say instead, "Let us ask the pastor.")
+When confronted with hard questions, they don’t turn to the Bible to discover the answers; they say instead, “Let us ask the pastor.”)

 No matter how well they have memorized it, Fundamentalists know little other than the Bible, which they know only selectively.
 They know little Church history, little formal theology.
-They may never have seen a catechism (or even know what one is).
+They may never have seen a catechism.
 You must provide the larger picture.
 If the topic is the interpretation of a scriptural passage, go to a good commentary and study up, but also go to the Fathers of the Church and learn what they wrote about the subject.